piastry/cifs-utils/mount.cifs.rst

   Request encryption at the SMB layer.
 Encryption is only supported in SMBv3 and above.
 The encryption algorithm used is AES-128-CCM.

+rdma
+  Connect directly to the server using SMB Direct via a RDMA adapter.

+resilienthandles
+  Enable resilient handles.
+If the server supports it, keep opened files across reconenctions.
+Requires SMB2.1.

+noresilienthandles
+  (default) Disable resilient handles.

+persistenthandles
+  Enable persistent handles.
+If the server supports it, keep opened files across reconnections.
+Persistent handles are also valid across servers in a cluser and have stronger guarantees than resilient handles.
+Requires SMB3 or above.

+nopersistenthandles
+  (default) Disable persistent handles.

+snapshot=time
+  Mount a specific snapshot of the remote share. ``time`` must be a positive integer identifying the snapshot requested.

 nobrl
   Do not send byte range lock requests to the server.
 This is necessary for certain applications that break with cifs style mandatory byte range locks (and most cifs servers do not yet support requesting advisory byte range locks).

+forcemandatorylock
+  Do not use POSIX locks even when available via unix extensions.
+Always use cifs style mandatory locks.

+locallease
+  Check cache leases locally instead of querying the server.

 sfu
   When the CIFS Unix Extensions are not negotiated, attempt to create